The Kolmogorov-Zakharov Model for Optical Fiber Communication: Application to WDM

 \subsection{Phase Interference}

 The power spectral density of the nonlinear term in the NLS equation does not suggest that one should consider nonlinearity as additive noise.
 In fact, the PSD obviously does not capture cross-phase interference.
 In the energy-preserving NLS equation, XPM is a constant phase shift, as shown, \eg, in \eqref{eq:dnls}.
-From \eqref{eq:qk}, the signal energy is
+However, in WDM, from \eqref{eq:qk}, the signal energy is

 Typically, the per-user power is a known constant, however, in an optical mesh network, the power of interfering users may not be known.
-Furthermore, often back-propagation is performed at the receiver, which removes part of the sum associated with the user of interest.
 Energy is also not preserved in the presence of loss.
 In such cases where XPM is no longer a constant phase shift, part of the sum \eqref{eq:energy-sum} where $m\neq 0$ acts as cross-phase interference for the center user.
-This signal-dependent phase distortion, not reflected in PSD, is indeed the hallmark of the nonlinearity: the solution of the zero-dispersion NLS equation \eqref{eq:cnls} is $q(t,z)=\exp(2jz|q(t,0)|^2)q(t,0)$.
-Plugging in the WDM signal \eqref{eq:wdm-signal}, cross-phase interference appears as a significant distortion.

 The interference resulting from XPM is discussed in \cite{mecozzi2012nsl}.
 This is done by substituting the WDM input signal \eqref{eq:wdm-signal} into the approximate solution \eqref{eq:q-pert}, sorting out interference terms, and naming XPM and FWM.